openshift/enhancements/enhancements/ingress/lb-subnet-selection-aws.md

    `service.beta.kubernetes.io/aws-load-balancer-subnets` on the LoadBalancer-type service, thus creating the load balancer with the desired subnets specified by the cluster admin.

+#### Automatically Updating an existing IngressController with new Subnets Workflow

+A cluster admin can add the `ingress.operator.openshift.io/auto-delete-load-balancer` annotation to update the subnets without requiring manual deletion of the service:

+1. A cluster admin adds the `ingress.operator.openshift.io/auto-delete-load-balancer` annotation to the IngressController.
+2. A cluster admin edits an IngressController's `spec.endpointPublishingStrategy.loadBalancer.providerParameters.aws.classicLoadBalancer.subnets` or `...aws.neworkLoadBalancer.subnets` specified, depending on whether they are using a CLB or NLB.
+3. The Ingress Operator automatically deletes and recreates the LoadBalancer-type service with `service.beta.kubernetes.io/aws-load-balancer-subnets` configured, thus creating the load balancer with the desired subnets specified by the cluster admin.

 #### Unmanaged Subnet Annotation Migration Workflow